-- 2.5.7 The Board of Trustees will always ensure that at least one Trustee is available to act as a mentor for the Student Trustee.
-The role of mentor for the Student Trustee is to facilitate a safe environment for participation as the Student Trustee is a student at HWDSB.
+- 7. The Board of Trustees will always ensure that at least one Trustee is available to act as mentor for the Student Trustee.
+The role of mentor for the Student Trustee is to facilitate a safe environment for participation as the Student Trustee is a student in the HWDSB.
 The mentors will sit with and advise the Student Trustee during Board of Trustees meetings.
 The mentor is also an advisor, counsellor, teacher and protector.
 Therefore, the selection of the mentor is important, and the Student Trustee has the right to choose their mentor Trustee or Trustees.
-All other Trustees on the Board of Trustees also have the same obligation to provide them with a safe environment to participate and learn. - 2.5.8 Orientation for the newly elected Student Trustees shall be provided by the Trustee Mentor, outgoing Student Trustees, Officer of Trustee Services and Superintendent responsible for Student Trustees.
+All other Trustees on the Board of Trustees also have the same obligation to provide them with a safe environment to participate and learn. - 8.
+Orientation for the newly elected Student Trustees shall be provided by the Trustee Mentor, outgoing Student Trustees, Officer of Trustee Services and Superintendent responsible for Student Trustees.
 Orientation sessions will take place prior to the end of the term of the outgoing Student Trustees and throughout the school year.
-During their term, Student Trustees may request additional information or assistance, as required. - 2.5.9 If a student trustee is under the age of 18, the parent/guardian/caregiver will be invited to attend all meetings.
+During their term, Student Trustees may request additional information or assistance, as required.

+9. If a student trustee is under the age of 18, the parent/guardian/caregiver will be invited to attend all meetings.